The Center for High Throughput Computing (CHTC) offers a variety of large-scale computing

 complex workflows, the ability to take checkpoints and then resume jobs, and it enables access

-to additional computing resources across the globe.
+to additional computing resources across the globe, like the Open Science Grid (see below)

 - The UW Build and Test Lab